 - Objective: To encourage business and residential development while maintaining historic character.

-- Economic Restructuring:
+- Economic Vitality:

 - Goal: To make downtown an attractive investment opportunity